yunhuijang/GEEL/README.md

-# A Simple and Scalable Representation for Graph Generation
+# A Simple and Scalable Representation for Graph Generation (ICLR 2024)

 In this repository, we implement GEEL: Gap Encoded Edge List in the paper: A Simple and Scalable Representation for Graph Generation.